vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

-For instance, if you want to excel in competitive sports or gaming, mental toughness, that allows you to engage in repeated practice and experience repeateed failure, seems important.
+For instance, if you want to excel in competitive sports or gaming, mental toughness, that allows you to engage in repeated practice and experience repeated failure, seems important.

 With physical strength, we have several regimens of exercise that people undertake explicitly with the goal of building that